H3-gg/25th-Anniversary-Champioships/eng/Regulations_of_the_Heroes_of_Might_and_Magic_III_XXV_Anniversary_Championship_tournament.md

 6. Participants should refrain from publicly accusing others of violating the Championships Rules.
 Any problem of this type should be reported to the Organizers for confirmation.

 7. The standard rules of HotA lobby online competitions apply to the Championships.
-The link to them can be found [here](https://h3hota.com/en/rules).
+The link to them can be found <a href="https://h3hota.com/en/rules" target="__blank">here</a>.
 If a rule of HotA's regulations conflicts with the Championships Rules, the Championships Rules shall prevail.

 8. By singing up to the Championships Participtant: